 Description

-beautier is written in the R programming language and creates a BEAST2 configuration file from an R function call, in a similar way that BEAUti does. beautier’s main function is create_beast2_input_file, which creates a BEAST2 configuration file. create_beast2_input_file needs at least the name of a FASTA file containing a DNA alignment and a name for the to-be-created configuration file.
-This interface follows BEAUti’s default settings.
+beautier is written in the R programming language and creates a BEAST2 configuration file from an R function call, in a similar way that BEAUti does. beautier’s main function is create_beast2_input_file, which, as the name suggests, creates a BEAST2 configuration file. create_beast2_input_file needs at least the name of a FASTA file containing a DNA alignment and a name for the to-be-created configuration file.
+The default settings for the other arguments of create_beast2_input_file are identical to BEAUti’s default settings.
 Per alignment, a site model, clock model and tree prior can be chosen.
 Multiple alignments can be used, each with its own (unlinked) site model, clock model and tree prior.

-beautier’s functions
+beautier’s main functions